- How to Get UK Business Visa from India

-- Representatives of non-profit organizations travelling to take part in seminars, sports, cultural or educational events etc. They must be under 25 years old.
+- Representatives of non-profit organizations traveling to take part in seminars, sports, cultural or educational events, etc. They must be under 25 years old.

-- Researchers travelling to carry out scientific research or participating in a seminar or conference.
+- Researchers travelling to carry out scientific research or participate in a seminar or conference.

-- Students of a school or postgraduate students and teachers accompanying them getting a visa for study or educational training.
+- Students of a school or postgraduate students and teachers accompanying them get a visa for study or educational training.

 Once you submit the application, you can track your application on VFS.

 The processing for our Schengen tourist visas was completed after a week.
-We went to the VFS center with the acknowledgement slip and received our passports with the visa stickers.
+We went to the VFS center with the acknowledgment slip and received our passports with the visa stickers.

 How Long Does It Take to Get a Schengen Visa in India?

-The standard processing time for Schengen visa is 15 calendar days, from the date your application was submitted in the consulate of the country for your visa.
+The standard processing time for a Schengen visa is 15 calendar days, from the date your application was submitted to the consulate of the country for your visa.